ilg-physics-ucsb/physics4l-manual/4LSite/lab0.md

 **Axis Determination Steps**
 1. Open Phyphox and go to the "magnetometer" module.
 You can see there are three plots, representing $B_x$,  $B_y$ and $B_z$.
 2. Identify which direction is geographic north in your room.
-3. Rotate your phone so each of the three primary axes (short, medium, long) of your phone is aligned with magnetic north.
+3. Rotate your phone so each of the three primary axes (short, medium, long) of your phone is aligned with geographic north [fn] Don't be alarmed if there are other nonzero components when your phone is facing geographic north!
+The magnetic field at a particular location actually fluctuates in inclination and direction a little.
+If you want to know where the magnetic field points precisely, you can look it up at on [NOAA](https://www.ngdc.noaa.gov/geomag/calculators/magcalc.shtml)[/fn].
 4. Take note of which axis has the highest absolute reading -- this specifies the axis of the magnetometer aligned with north.
 ####